Galaxies Messier 89 & Messier 90

 Physical Properties of Galaxy M 89

 M 89 has about 100 billion stars and is an elliptical galaxy in the Virgo Cluster about 55 million light years away from us.
 Elliptical galaxies are usually in the shape of an elongated ellipsoid, but M 89 appears completely round to us.
 Presumably its long axis points in our direction.
 M 89 is slightly smaller than the Milky Way, but has some interesting features.
-A structure of gas and dust extends up to 150'000 light years from the center of the galaxy, which is home to a supermassive black hole.
+A structure of gas and dust extends up to 150'000 light years from the centre of the galaxy, which is home to a supermassive black hole.
 Jets with heated particles reach up to 100'000 light years out of the galaxy, suggesting that M 89 may once have been far more active than it is today.
 Maybe it was an active quasar or a radio galaxy.
 It is also surrounded by an extensive system of shells and plumes that may have been caused by previous mergers with smaller galaxies.
 M 89 as we know it today could possibly only have emerged in the relatively recent past.
 [215]

 Messier 90